yashkc2025/skillbee/README.md

 How to run?
-open integrated terminal in directory of backend then python run.py after that we install extension of Rapid API client and follow below instructions:
+open integrated terminal in directory of backend then install the dependencies: pip install -r requirements.txt then python run.py

+after that we install extension of Rapid API client and follow below instructions:

 For context i will be using Rapid API client as an extension in VS code for this.